Integrating Hugging Face Transformers into Your Computer Vision Projects

 1. Introduction to Hugging Face Transformers and Computer Vision

 Transformers have revolutionized the field of natural language processing (NLP) and are now making significant strides in computer vision.
 Hugging Face Transformers for computer vision, a leading organization in the AI community, provides a robust library that simplifies the implementation of transformer models for various tasks, including those in computer vision.
-At Rapid Innovation, we leverage these advancements to help our clients achieve their goals efficiently and effectively.
+At Rapid Innovation, we leverage these development advancements in cv to help our clients achieve their goals efficiently and effectively.

 1.1.
 What are Transformers?